 - Learning in a specialized classroom

-- Receiving one-on-one attention
+- Receiving one-on-one help

-Creating a plan for accommodations or modifications
+Planning for accommodations or modifications

-"Parents need to be familiar with IEP or 504 documentation and keep tabs on what is going on at school," says Dr. Holland.
+"Parents need to be familiar with the IEP or 504 plan and keep tabs on what is going on at school," says Dr. Holland.
 "Ask about the plans at parent-teacher meetings, or via email or phone.
 If something is not being done, the parents have a lot of recourse to help their children."

 If your child has disabilities, talk to a neuropsychologist at Children's Health to learn more about what strategies can help them at school.